Digital Nomad Life in Portugal

 What do people find most challenging about the culture in Portugal?

 "The bureaucracy is frustrating at times but eventually as your life chills out so does your reaction.
 You have to just roll with it sometimes and be patient.
-Leave lots of time for health, financial related issues," said one in Tavira.
+Leave lots of time for health, financial related issues," remarked one foreigner who made the move to Tavira.

 What residency documents or visas did I need if I will be in Portugal for a while?

 "I applied for a Type I Visa from the Portuguese embassy in the US.
 It was basically a Schengen Visa which enabled me to be in Portugal for 4 months.
 During this 4 months I was supposed to obtain my resident card.
 However, due to the large backlog, I didn't obtain this until I was here 5 months.
 The process, starting with the Portuguese embassy in Washington D.C. was not really difficult but it was very stressful and took a long time.
 It started with an FBI background check - which took about 12 weeks.
 Then I had to obtain medical insurance, collect financial documents showing I had enough income to support myself without working, write a statement of why I wanted to retire in Portugal, fill out an application, have passport type photos taken and a copy of my passport notarized.
 The biggest challenge with this was being unable to find out exactly how much money/ income was required.
 After mailing all of these documents to the embassy, it look almost 5 weeks to get the approval.
 Then I mailed my passport to them and a request for a baggage certificate.
 The certificate enabled me to ship things to Portugal without paying duty.
 I received my passport back within a couple of weeks with my Visa attached.
-The resident card I just obtained is good for one year," said one in Cascais.
+The resident card I just obtained is good for one year," said one expat in Cascais.

 What cultural blunders should I try to avoid making in Portugal?